 10. Oregon: Cannon Beach

-Cannon Beach is under 90 miles away from Portland, and the perfect small town that’s famous especially for its breweries and restaurants – but with plenty of more things to see while visitors are passing through.
+Cannon Beach is under 90 miles from Portland and the perfect small town famous mainly for its breweries and restaurants – but with plenty more to see while visitors pass through.

-If you want to spend time outdoors, Cannon Beach is an ideal place to go as one of the most distinct rocky beaches in the US.
-Wait for low tide if you want to catch a glimpse of the natural beauty at its best.
+If you want to spend time outdoors, Cannon Beach is an ideal place to go, as one of the most distinct rocky beaches in the US.
+Wait for low tide to glimpse the natural beauty at its best.

 Make sure that you stop to see Haystack Rock, one of the best natural attractions in Cannon Beach.
 Remember to take pictures; it’s so striking that you won’t want to forget it!

 See Related: Cheapest Shopping Destinations in the World